 The concept of partnership housing and the Fund for Humanity are created.
 Partnership housing centered on those in need of adequate shelter working side by side with volunteers to build decent, affordable homes.
 The houses would be built at no profit.
 New homeowners’ house payments would be combined with no-interest loans provided by supporters and money earned by fundraising to create the Fund, which would then be used to build more homes.

 The first partnership house is completed in Sumter County, Georgia.

 Millard and Linda Fuller move from Koinonia, taking the principles of partnership housing and the Fund for Humanity to Africa.

 The Fullers return from Africa, and Habitat for Humanity is formed with headquarters in Americus, Georgia.

-Construction begins on the first house in San Antonio, Texas, Habitat's first affiliate.
+Construction begins on the first Habitat house, built in San Antonio, Texas.

 The first partnership houses are completed in Zaire.

 Clive Rainey joins Habitat for Humanity as its first volunteer.